nuodb/nuodb-helm-charts/release/README.md

 ## `relman.py` usage

-The `relman.py` tool can be used to perform steps 1, 2, and 3 of the release process described above.
+The `relman.py` tool can be used to perform steps 1 through 4 of the release process described above.

 1. Switch to the `master` branch:
 ```sh